N8-B/blog/full-stack-fest-2016.md

 It was a nice talk about how Elm can change the way we build Web Apps in the future, but for now not even Jack recommend use Elm in production.

-º1 Yes you will keep using [Babel](https://babeljs.io/) if you want to try and use lastests features

-#### The future of ES6 by Jafar Husain
+#### The future of ES6 by [Jafar Husain](https://2016.fullstackfest.com/speakers/#jafar-husain)
-Man this man speak fast but properly and accurated, he give an awesome talk about new JS features
+This man speak fast but properly and accurated, he give an awesome talk about new JS features
 > that we can and should use for the good of the Web and javascript

 We should take a look and start using right now [Babel](https://babeljs.io/) it allow us to use code of the "future" not yet supported by all Browser in our Web Apps.